• Take a deep breath. You have two months to prepare before the Naples movers show up at your door.

 • Decide how you’ll manage the move.
-If you’re hiring a moving company, get quotes from at least three places, and check them out.
+If you’re hiring a moving company, you need to understand the best price doesn’t always mean you are getting the best team of Naples movers.
 If you’re moving far, arrange for transporting your car.
 If you’re going to do it yourself, figure out where you will get a truck and how much advance notice will be needed.

 • Start pruning.
-What will stay?
-What will go?
+What will need to move?
+What will not be moved and go to Goodwill?
 Start as far ahead as you can so that you will sort through the stuff instead of throwing it into a box and taking care of it at your new space.
 If you’re hiring someone to do the packing, ask them how they would prefer things to be sorted, if at all.
 This will give you an idea of what you will be trying to sell, too.

 • Get packing materials.
 You can buy boxes, Bubble Wrap and packing tape, but keep an eye on your local Freecycle Network and the free section of Craigslist for people who have recently moved and are giving away boxes.